 AR: I don’t have a particular job lined up yet, but I am trying to find a company.
 It doesn’t matter if it’s a corporate group, non-profit organization, or agency.
 What matters is if they are passionate about women’s rights, Latin relations with clients abroad, or non-profit services.
 What I really want to do in the future, after I have established myself, is go to Ecuador to do non-profit work there.

 EC: Do you think you’ll continue dancing?

 AR: I will definitely continue to dance.
 I believe that if you are passionate about something, you never give it up.
 Even if I do get busy with work, I will always try to dance and take classes.

 EC: Before we wrap up, do you have any final tips for students beginning their PR journey?

 AR: The best tip is to be a part of an E-board for a club.
 You learn a lot.
 You can learn leadership skills and how to communicate with team members.
 And for me, I learned how to communicate with journalists.
 Students on E-Boards can also start doing some PR work here and there and learn some skills to use later on.

 Emily Chen, Staff Writer

 Emily Chen is a junior at Boston University majoring in public relations with a minor in psychology.
-She is born and raised in California, but hopes to eventually move to the Big Apple to pursue her career in fashion PR.
+She was born and raised in California, but hopes to eventually move to the Big Apple to pursue her career in fashion PR.
 During her free time, she enjoys traveling to different countries, trying new food, and cooking with friends.